Posted on December 17th, 2020

 Ever since 1920 studies have shown strong associations between serious lung diseases and occupational exposure to asbestos.
 During World War II, asbestos use has seen exponential growth in the U.S., until the 80s when its use was regulated.

-If you have lost a loved one as a result of an asbestos-related disease, claiming compensation can never truly make up for that loss, but it can make it easier to get through this difficult time.
+If you have lost a loved one as a result of cancer caused by asbestos exposure, claiming compensation can never truly make up for that loss, but it can make it easier to get through this difficult time.
 If you want to pursue a claim for compensation, it is important to speak with an experienced legal representative as soon as possible.
 Reach out to our firm today and our dedicated professionals can take prompt and effective steps to help you and your family throughout the claim process.